 Name it anything you feel like.
 I’m naming it test.
 Also, check Initialize this repository with a README.
 This is just to get a README file inside our repository to start with.
 Once you are done creating a repository, you should be able to see a README file inside your repository.

-Step 2: Create gh-pages branch
+Step 2: Create gh-pages branch (not required)